HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-02-game-architecture-using-scriptable-objects-part-1.md

+---
+layout: post
-# Game Architecture Using Scriptable Objects Part 1
+title:  "Game Architecture Using Scriptable Objects Part 1"
+---

 It's been over seven years since Unite 2017 at Austin, but there is a certain video from that conference, that I constantly find myself going back to.
 If you've worked with Unity 3D in any kind of professional capacity in the time since, you've probably seen it too.
 I am of course talking about Ryan Hipple's seminal lecture on building game architecture using scriptable objects.